William Howard Taft: Individual and civil rights

 In 1925, the Taft Court laid the groundwork for the incorporation of many of the guarantees of the Bill of Rights to be applied against the states through the Fourteenth Amendment.
 In Gitlow v.
 New York, the Court, by a 6–2 vote with Taft in the majority, upheld Gitlow's conviction on criminal anarchy charges for advocating the overthrow of the government; his defense was freedom of speech.
-Justice Edward T. Sanford wrote the Court's opinion, and both majority and minority (Holmes, joined by Brandeis) assumed that the First Amendment's Free Speech and Free Press clauses were protected against infringement by the states.Pierce v.
+Justice Edward T. Sanford wrote the Court's opinion, and both majority and minority (Holmes, joined by Brandeis) assumed that the First Amendment's Free Speech and Free Press clauses were protected against infringement by the states.

+Pierce v.
 Society of Sisters was a 1925 decision by the Taft Court striking down an Oregon law banning private schools.
 In a decision written by Justice James C. McReynolds, a unanimous court held that Oregon could regulate private schools, but could not eliminate them.
-The outcome supported the right of parents to control the education of their children, but also, since the lead plaintiff (the society) ran Catholic schools, struck a blow for religious freedom.United States v.
+The outcome supported the right of parents to control the education of their children, and also, since the lead plaintiff (the society) ran Catholic schools, struck a blow for religious freedom.

+United States v.
 Lanza was one of a series of cases involving Prohibition.
 Lanza committed acts allegedly in violation of both state and federal law, and was first convicted in Washington state court, then prosecuted in federal district court.
 He alleged the second prosecution violated the Double Jeopardy Clause of the Fifth Amendment.
 Taft, for a unanimous court, allowed the second prosecution, holding that the state and federal governments were dual sovereigns, each empowered to prosecute the conduct in question.

 In the 1927 case Lum v.
 Rice, Taft wrote for a unanimous Court that included liberals Holmes, Brandeis and Stone.
 The ruling held the exclusion on account of race of a child of Chinese ancestry from a whites-only public school did not violate the Fourteenth Amendment to the United States Constitution.
 This allowed states to extend segregation in public schools to Chinese students.